gibbok/notes-pact/README.md

 Packflow provide continuose api compliance by comparisni the consumer contract with the provider contract such an API contract.
 It allow to generate contract from existing mocks (such as wiremock).
+Developer can use their plug and play adapter.
+This is good because you can leverage existing tools.